Tutorial: Set up a game session queue for Spot instances

 -

 This tutorial describes how to set up game session placement for games deployed on low-cost Spot fleets.
-GameLift uses queues to field game session placement requests, locate available game servers to host them, and start new game sessions.
-Spot fleets require additional steps to maintain continual game server availability for your plaers.
+Spot fleets require additional steps to maintain continual game server availability for your players.

 - Intended audience